Slow Cooker Mashed Potatoes - the most delicious easy mashed potatoes, right from your slow cooker to save space on busy Holiday dinners!

 - Horseradish and a dash of Worcestershire sauce give mashed potatoes a zesty kick.

-Other Delicious Holiday Dishes You'll Love:
+Other Delicious Holidayย Dishes You’ll Love

 And finally, to clear up even more space in your kitchen, check out my Smoked Turkey and take it outside.
 It is the best way to make turkey, ever.
 It stays super moist and juicy and the smoked flavor is a fantastic twist on traditional turkey.

-If you love this slow cooker mashed potato recipe as much as I do, please give it a five star review and help me share on facebook and pinterest!
+If you love this easy recipe please click the stars below to give it a five star rating and leave a comment!
+Pease also help me share on Instagram, Facebook, and Pinterest!

 Only have 30 minutes to get dinner on the table?
 Sign up for my 30 minute dinner plans direct to your inbox!